aoki-t/libgqd/README.md

 ## CITATION
 You can cite this library:
-Mian Lu, Bingsheng He, and Qiong Luo.
-2010.
+**Mian Lu, Bingsheng He, and Qiong Luo.
 Supporting extended precision on graphics processors.
-In Proceedings of the Sixth International Workshop on Data Management on New Hardware (DaMoN '10), Anastasia Ailamaki and Peter A. Boncz (Eds.).
-ACM, New York, NY, USA, 19-26.
-DOI=10.1145/1869389.1869392 http://doi.acm.org/10.1145/1869389.1869392
+In Proceedings of the Sixth International Workshop on Data Management on New Hardware (DaMoN), 2010**

 BibTex:
 @inproceedings{Lu:2010:SEP:1869389.1869392,